Last Updated on April 2, 2021 by Helga Dosa

 Kale: the ultimate hipster food.
 If it has certainly been popular among healthy eaters for a good amount of years, it’s undeniable that kale became more of a household name after the cool and hip of the world adopted it as their favored ingredient.
+Let’s see the Kale in Italian kitchens!

-Smoothies, soups, salads, even mock “chips” – baked, not fried of course: kale has truly entered the Olympus of the world’s most popular foods, but truth is not many people really know how to cook it properly, nor are they aware of the fact kale is, in fact, a traditional ingredient of Italian cuisine.
+Smoothies, soups, salads, even mock “chips” – baked, not fried of course: kale has truly entered the Olympus of the world’s most popular foods, but the truth is not many people really know how to cook it properly, nor are they aware of the fact kale is, in fact, a traditional ingredient of Italian cuisine.

-Cavolo nero (that’s how we call kale in Italian), in Italy, is synonym with earthy peasant dishes and poor but very nutritious meals.
+Cavolo nero (that’s how we call kale in Italian), in Italy, is a synonym with earthy peasant dishes and poor but very nutritious meals.
 Its taste warms the heart up in the Winter cold, satisfying and comforting, incredibly rich in its simplicity.

 Cavolo nero and ribollita: at the heart of Tuscany’s cucina povera